Honolulu Police Department: Magnum, P.I.

 From December 1980 to September 1988, Magnum, P.I. aired on the same network as Hawaii Five-O (in fact, some of the shooting was done on the same sound stage).
 Starring Tom Selleck as former U.S. Naval Intelligence and SEAL officer (and Detroit native) Thomas Magnum, Magnum, P.I. is about a private investigator working closely with Honolulu Police Department officers Nolan Page and Yoshi Tanaka, while trying to enjoy the "easy life" at the estate of a very reclusive mystery writer named "Robin Masters" and his "butler" Jonathan Higgins (played by Texas-born veteran actor John Hillerman).
 The series was widely applauded for being the first to recognize the difficulty Vietnam War veterans faced in making the readjustment to civilian life.
 Many episodes touched upon the impact that serving in Vietnam had on Magnum and his friends, as well as echoes to events of World War II.

-Now Magnum P.I has been released again first starting in 2018.
+A reboot of Magnum P.I was released between 2018 and 2024.
+Similar to Five-0, the show prominently featured HPD assisting Magnum and his partner Juliet Higgins in apprehending suspects, raids, or providing information from the department.
+The show featured a rebooted Detective Yoshi Tanaka for its first 3 episodes before being promoted with Detective Gordon Katsumoto being the main "liaison" between the PIs and HPD for the majority of the show.
+Other detectives appeared as well, including Detective Childs and Detective Thomas, who was Magnum's girlfriend in Season 4.
+Along with this, certain HPD officers who were in Hawaii Five-0 made their way onto Magnum PI as well.